3lvia/designsystem/packages/elvis-typography/README.md

 - @import
   url('https://fonts.googleapis.com/css2?family=Red+Hat+Mono:ital,wght@0,400;0,500;1,400&display=swap');

+## Usage Typescript/Javascript

+To use this package you can import the function getTypography().
+It takes the name of the requested typography as input, and returns the typography's attributes if it exists. <br>

+- import { getTypography } from '@elvia/elvis-typography';
+- const typography = getTypography('text-md');

 ## Maintaining

 Remember to update all three elviaTypography files (js, json and scss), when adding a new typography or